CSIRO-enviro-informatics/loci.cat/integration-api.md

 ## Why

-Provides developers and technical analysts with interfaces to the Loc-I integrated cache to build applications and query a Loc-I cache without having to know SPARQL.
+Provides developers and technical analysts with interfaces to the [Loc-I reference cache](ref-cache.md) to build applications and query a Loc-I cache without having to know SPARQL.
 This allows rapid development of applications using the REST API.

 ## How